PascalKieslich/mousetrap-os/plugins/mousetrap_form/mousetrap_form.md

     from PyMT_form import MT_form

 To get an impression how the MT_form class can be used, please see the corresponding example experiment provided online in the examples folder of the [mousetrap-os GitHub repository](https://github.com/pascalkieslich/mousetrap-os).
-The documentation of the central functions can be accessed using:
+Once the `MT_form` class has been imported, the documentation of the central functions can be accessed using:

     ?MT_form
     ?MT_form._exec